wvmitchell/code_challenges/README.md

 (Dark Sky)[https://darksky.net/dev/docs]
 (Google Maps)[https://developers.google.com/maps/]

-In building this application, you are free to use and language, framework, and database that you're most comfortable with.
+In building this application, you are free to use any language, framework, and database that you're most comfortable with.
 Your implementation will be evaluated on the following criteria:

 1) User usability